 (iv) Effect of heat

-3) Separation of the components of a mixture of sand, common salt and ammonium chloride (or camphor).
+3) Separation of the components of a mixture of sand, common salt and ammonium chloride (or camphor). (not included for this academic year)

 4) Perform the following reactions and classify them as physical or chemical changes: